Skip to main content

 Onward and Pixar’s next two films announced, Soul and Luca, original films appear to be the vision, at least for the time being.
 Maybe they just haven’t formally announced Inside Out: Bing-Bong’s Revenge.

 Again, the dominating narrative around the Pixar sequels generally settles on The Walt Disney Company as the supervillains in this story, the corrupting agent that reduced Pixar into sequel territory, and I have mixed feelings about this assessment.
 The public's obsession with Disney's franchising, while certainly not without root or merit, has become sort of a catch-all for anything and everything wrong with Hollywood.
-Who needs to delve into the complexities of the cinematic landscape when Bob Iger's just within reach, right?
+Who needs to delve into the complexities of the cinematic landscape or the inner workings of Pixar specifically when Bob Iger's just within reach, right?

-Moreover, it's not just that these sequels existed, but that were all below-average, and that is where Pixar should be expected to answer for its own shortcomings.
+Moreover, it's not just that these sequels existed, but that they were all below-average in ways that could be easily identified and articulated, and that is where Pixar should be expected to answer for its own shortcomings.
+Follow-ups can work if you are willing to put in the hard labor of finding creative new ways to test your characters, and there are few libraries with a stronger catalog than Pixar animation.
 Disney may have commissioned The Incredibles 2, but Pixar was the one who didn't bother to give Helen a proper character arc.
-Pixar just started to believe its own fanbase telling them they could do no wrong, and there were creative casualties.
+Pixar just started to believe its own fanbase telling them they could do no wrong, that everything they touched turned to gold, and in the wake, the creativity started to leak.

-Either way, this era taught critics a few things about Pixar.
-Most notably, even the illustrious Pixar was susceptible to its own calculated cash harvests.
+This era would leave cracks on the window.
+Critics suddenly had new talking points in the conversation.
+Turns out that even the illustrious Pixar was susceptible to its own calculated cash harvests.
 Much in the same way the direct-to-video sequels poisoned the reputation of Walt Disney Animation (a point I argue extensively in my Treasure Planet essay), Pixar’s sequel obsession left stains on the brand.
 In the future we’ll see Pixar referred to as a “machine” and its films as “products.”

 The frustrating thing is that this skepticism among critics will remain constant even as Pixar’s creative aspirations improve.
 The dismay Orr expresses in his piece will more foreshadow how critics respond to Pixar's original endeavors than the sequels that broke our trust with the studio in the first place.
 We’ll break into that in this series’ final episode: Modern Pixar.